linq2js/react-monostore/readme.md

 Remember that an action returns exactly what you returned inside action body, it can be anything, primitive values, objects, promises

-If you find it difficult to mutate state with builtin getter and setter, monostore provided some useful helpers to mutate state
+If you feel it difficult to mutate state by using builtin getter and setter, monostore provided some useful helpers for you

 ```jsx harmony
 import { createState, createAction } from "monostore";